alexandreggc/pfl-dropper/README.md

 The Dropper is an abstract board game for two players.
 The game is typically played on a 8x8 board, but can be played on boards of different size, in our implementation it can be played on NxN boards.

-- Player 1 starts by placing one stone anywhere on the empty board.
+- Player 'X' starts by placing one stone anywhere on the empty board.
-- Player 2, in their turn, has two moves to make:
+- Player 'O', in their turn, has two moves to make:

-    - **Drop Move:** This is where Player 2 takes one of Player 1's stones and replaces it with one of their own.
-They can do this by putting their stone in the place of Player 1's stone and moving that player's stone to an empty spot adjacent to it, either diagonally or orthogonally.
+    - **Drop Move:** This is where Player 'O' takes one of Player 'X's stones and replaces it with one of their own.
+They can do this by putting their stone in the place of Player 'X's stone and moving that player's stone to an empty spot adjacent to it, either diagonally or orthogonally.

-    - **Free Move:** After the Drop move, Player 2 gets to place their own stone in a free spot on the board.
+    - **Free Move:** After the Drop move, Player 'O' gets to place their own stone in a free spot on the board.
 A free spot is one that doesn't have any stones adjacent to it in any direction, either diagonally or orthogonally.

 Players continue taking turns, using the Drop-Free protocol, until they can no longer make Free moves.
 When Free moves are no longer possible, they proceed only with Drop moves.
 After all placement possibilities are exhausted, the game calculates the sizes of the stone groups for each player.
 A **group** is a set of stones of the same color that are orthogonally adjacent to each other.
 The player with the largest group wins.
 In case of a tie, the size of the second largest group is considered, and so on.